Anna Jöransdotter: Trial

 After having been drunk at a public house with an army friend, soldier Mats Kröger, she was helped to bed by him.
 While helping undressing her, he noticed what appeared to be breasts under the clothing.
 He reported this to corporal Grass, who demanded to examine her.
 After having confirmed that she had indeed breasts, she confessed that she was female.
 Despite this, Grass demanded to examine the lower part of her body to establish whether or not she was a hermaphrodite.
 Anna Jöransdotter was placed before the regimental court, who first investigated whether she had had sexual relations with any of the soldiers.
 In 1714, she was placed before a civil court.
 Her case was given the most extensive attention of all females posing as males who had been arrested after having served in the army and married women.
 The authorities asked for all courts in Sweden to give their view upon the case in the attempt to start a precedence for similar cases.

 Göta Hovrätt, for example, quoted the legend of Blenda, and stated that if Anna Jönsdotter had posed as a male in a patriotic wish to serve king and country, rather than out of sinful curiosity, she should be given mercy: it also recommended body search to establish any possible hermaphrodite, which was a common procedure in these cases.
 Patriotism was, in fact, an argument many women posing as men would give in their defense before a court.
 The Stockholm court strongly condemned any one who defied the "order of God" by posing as the opposite sex rather than accepting the sex and the tasks associated with that sex that God had given.
 Linköping court condemned Anna Jönsdotter as they suspected her of having posed as a male in order to practice homosexuality.
 Most courts agreed that she should be severely punished if she had a homosexual relationship with Maja Kijhl.

 However, neither Anna Jönsdotter nor Maja Kijhl claimed to have ever had any sexual contact, and when asked how they conducted themselves while sharing a bed, Anna Jönsdotter answered that she had turned her back to Kijhl.
 In reference to the Anna Jönsdotter case, a law was prepared to explicitly ban female homosexuality.
 This law was however not passed, as it was the official policy of the Swedish courts to remain silent about homosexual acts, as talk of them was believed to spread their practices.

 Anna Jöransdotter was freed from the charges of "sodomy", that is to say homosexuality, and sentenced to imprisonment with hard labor.

-On 22 July 1715, a decission was taken in favor of her release with a warning to never attempt another similar crime.
+On 22 July 1715, a decision was taken in favor of her release with a warning to never attempt another similar crime.